 In writing the book, Roach interviewed early American and Russian astronauts and sifted through NASA studies of how the body functions in zero gravity.
 Roach said she wanted to go beyond the glamor of the typical space book, and explore the "comedy of errors" sometimes involved in testing for human spaceflight.

 Delving into astronaut potty training, sex in space, body odor, flatulence, and dealing with dandruff in a weightless environment, Roach didn't shy away from any topics during her hour-long talk.
-A full house greeted her insights with plenty of laughs
+A full house greeted her insights with plenty of laughs and nervous chuckles.

 Kristin Svercheck came from San Francisco for the talk, and attended along with her mother, Livermore resident Carol Stoker.
 Both had read all of Roach's previous books and were excited to hear her in person.